FLOL: Fast Baselines for Real-World Low-Light Enhancement: Related Work

-{Fourier information has been proved to be helpful in many computer vision tasks.
-Firstly, the Fourier theory was considered on hazy images and pan-sharpening methods ~\cite{freqandsatialdual2022, pan-sharpening2022, pan-sharpening2022eccv}.
-Additionally, \emph{Xu et al.}~\cite{dataaugmentation2021} adopted a data augmentation technique based on Fourier frequency information. \emph{Zhou et al.}~\cite{fourierup-sampling2022} built a Fourier-based super-resolution method.
-Another example is \emph{Fuoli et al.}~\cite{fourierlosses2021}, which also presented a special loss based on Fourier theory that attempts to restore high-frequency information in super-resolution problems.
-Last but not least, \emph{Wang et al.}~\cite{wang2023fourllie} applied Fourier frequency information to the LLIE problem.
-They built a new Fourier-based network called FourLLIE which includes the phase and amplitude Fourier images along with SNR map introduced by \emph{Xu et al.}~\cite{snr_net}, this helps to remove noise generated during previous illumination phase.
+\paragraph{Fourier Theory.}Fourier information has been proved to be helpful in LLIE problem.
+Firstly, the Fourier theory was considered on extracting noise and lightness by using neural networks in the Fourier space~\cite{uhdll}.
+Also, Huang \textit{et al.}~\cite{deepfourier} and again, Li \textit{et al.}~\cite{uhdll} suggested that illumination information is contained within the amplitude component, thus, this component differs from low to high images.
+Another example is Fuoli\emph{ et al.}~\cite{fourierlosses2021}, which also presented a special loss based on Fourier theory that attempts to restore high-frequency information in super-resolution problems.
+Finally, Wang\emph{ et al.}~\cite{wang2023fourllie} applied Fourier frequency information to give a LLIE solution.
+They introduced a new Fourier-based network called FourLLIE which includes the phase and amplitude Fourier images along with the SNR map introduced by Xu\emph{ et al.}~\cite{snr_net}.
+We investigate further to design a method capable of processing high-resolution images faster and demanding less memory, all without losing performance.

-We further investigate about how to minimize the number of FLOPs and parameters by improving the method introduced in \cite{wang2023fourllie} without losing performance.
-For this reason, the new model will be lighter since it requires less memory, and it will be able to process high-resolution images faster.}